heiswayi/heiswayi.nrird.com/_posts/2017-03-04-equipment-tracking-web-application.md

 ---
 layout: post
 title: Equipment Tracking web application
-description: Simple CRUD application with basic user authentication system for internal equipment tracking use.
+description: A simple webapp CRUD application with basic user authentication system for internal equipment tracking use.
 keywords: cured application, php application, datatables, equipment tracking web app, crud ajax web application
 tags: [PHP, CRUD, AJAX, DataTables, Web Application]
 comments: true
 ---

+> I have made a recent update to this application where I had removed the user authentication module, instead I hosted the application using IIS and get the Windows logged in username.
+The intention is to make the application simpler to use where the user can directly add the record, no login or registration required.

 A couple of weeks ago I was asked to gather and compile a proper list of equipment that have been borrowed by any engineer who is working with my department.
 However, the list that I received is recorded in a MS Excel file.
-So, I have thought instead of waiting any of the engineers to send me the updated list file whenever I need to check the status of the equipment, I should create a simple web application hosted in my company network for them to easily update the equipment records instantly, and they can do that at anywhere and anytime.
-Then, I decided to spend some hours during my weekend to develop that kind of application.
+So, I have thought that instead of waiting any of the engineers to send me the updated list file whenever I need to check the status of the equipment, I should create a simple web application hosted in my company network for them to easily update the equipment records instantly, and they can do that at anywhere and anytime.
+Finally, I decided to spend some hours during my weekend to develop that kind of application.

-The idea has been realized!
-I called it "Equipment Tracking" or "Etrac" in short.
-Etrac is built from scratch [DataTables](https://datatables.net/), [jQuery](https://jquery.com/), [PHP](http://php.net/), [MySQL](https://www.mysql.com/) and [Bootstrap](http://getbootstrap.com/) with [Google-style theme](https://todc.github.io/todc-bootstrap/).
-Etrac uses a very simple user authentication module that I created before to use in old PHP projects.
-Now, with this application set up on intranet web server, whenever I need to get the latest updated list of borrowed equipment, I can just go the application URL, export/print the list immediately.
-Etrac supports exporting to PDF, Excel and CSV file format.
+The idea is finally realized!
+I called it "Equipment Tracking" or in short is "Etrac".
+Etrac is built from scratch using [DataTables](https://datatables.net/), [jQuery](https://jquery.com/), [PHP](http://php.net/), [MySQL](https://www.mysql.com/) and [Bootstrap](http://getbootstrap.com/) with [Google-style theme](https://todc.github.io/todc-bootstrap/).
+Etrac is featured with a very simple user authentication module that I created before to use in old PHP projects.
+Now, with this application set up on intranet webserver, whenever I need to get the latest and updated list of the borrowed equipment, I can just visit the application URL, export/print the list immediately.
+Etrac also supports exporting to PDF, Excel and CSV file format.
 Below are some screenshots showing how Etrac looked like.

 ### Equipment Tracking (Etrac) v1.0 Screenshots